liguyano/qt_demo/README.md

 ## about this version 2.0

-this version can show the ipaddress show a name instand of an ip
+this version can show the ipaddress and use a name instand of an ip
 and it can send the full file now!

 * 111